 Normal Route from Nearest Hut

 From Morskie Oko take the red stripe trail (the eastern variant is a bit shorter) to Czarny Staw (Black Tarn), from where the green marks will lead you to Mięguszowiecka Przełęcz pod Chłopkiem (literally Pass under the Little Bloke) or Mengusovské sedlo (the Slovak name): Please see this page.
 From the pass, in theory you can only continue with a licensed Tatra guide (see the Red Tape chapter).

 At the pass turn east and follow a distinct path, marked with cairns.
 This path traverses the south side of the mountain almost horizontally.
-Follow the path across a couple of chutes and ribs.
-Get onto the third rib, which is bounded on the east by an outstanding, large chute, then climb up the rib to the crest and finally the very summit.
+Follow the path across a few chutes and ribs.
+When you have crossed a chute with a chockstone stuck over a dozen metres above your path and have reached the next rib, which is bounded on the east by an outstanding, large chute, climb up the rib to the crest and finally to the very summit.

 Morskie Oko Hut to Przełęcz pod Chłopkiem/Mengusovské sedlo: 3-3.5hrs

 Back the same way: about 3hrs

 Total elevation gain: approx. 1,020m

 Rock difficulty: Polish grade 0+ / YDS class 3-4